 - Script and short film making workshops for children and film students

-As the first activity for the School Cinema Film Board, School Cinema is organizing ‘My 1st Short Film Contest’ – a short film contest for students below the age of 16 years.
-The films will be judged by our eminent film board members.
+As the first activity for the School Cinema Film Board, School Cinema organized ‘My 1st Short Film Contest’ – a short film contest for students below the age of 16 years.
+The films were judged by our eminent film board members.
 Click here for details.

 About the School Cinema film board members: